garytee/documentation/test-child.md

 ---
-title: Child of Test
+title: Child of RegEx
-parent: Test
+parent: RegEx
 has_children: true
 nav_order: 1
 ---

-# Child of test
+# Child of RegEx

 I am a child page.